 - Acts withdrawn or distant.
-Keeps away from friends.
+Keeps away from friends also.

-- Stops using their devices or gets out of social groups online, or uninstalls a few social apps from their device.
+- Stops using their devices.
+Or gets out of social groups online hey.
+Or uninstalls a few social apps from their device.

 - Gives you very vague answers when you ask about their online activity.
-And usually appears unhappy to discuss about it
+And usually appears not to be happy to discuss about it

 - You spot them appearing nervous or jittery when their phone beeps or rings or a notification comes in.

-- They avoid going to a few places which they usually enjoyed.
-Or they avoid going to school if they were bullied by school mates.
+- They avoid going to a few places which they usually did.
+Or they avoid going to school if they were built by school mates.

 How to spot if your teen is a cyberbully

-- Your teen is very secretive about their online usage.
+- Your teen is very secretive about his online usage.